stephanebisson/ngLocalized/README.md

-# A form in 3 different language
+# A form in 3 different languages
 ## based on angular-seed